pypeit/PypeIt/doc/installing.rst

 	cd PypeIt
 	python setup.py install

-This should compile all the necessary Cython files, etc.
+This should compile all the necessary files, etc.

 If your python installation requires root access, you'll need to use sudo with the "-E" option to pass environment variables.